kubeshop/tracetest/docs/docs/configuration/trace-polling.md

   strategy: periodic
 ```

-Proceed to run this command in the terminal, and specify the file above.
+Proceed to run this command in the terminal and specify the file above.

 ```bash
 tracetest apply pollingprofile -file my/resource/pollingprofile-resource.yaml